 Thomas P. Flanagan, a former Deloitte & Touche LLP partner, was given 21 months in prison for trading on insider information about the accounting firm’s clients, including Best Buy Co. and Walgreen Co.
-(WAG)
+(WAG:US)

 Flanagan, who pleaded guilty to a single count of securities fraud in August, was also sentenced today to one year of supervised release and fined $100,000 by U.S. District Judge Robert M. Dow in Chicago.
 Flanagan left Deloitte in 2008, ending an association with the New York-based firm and its predecessors that lasted more than three decades.